Cardiologists

 If you've had a cardiac event, a cardiologist will play a role in recovery after surgery, cardiac rehab and heart medications.
 Cardiac ablation (also known as catheter ablation or radiofrequency ablation) is a surgical procedure that uses radiofrequency energy to correct arrhythmias, which are problems with your heart’s rhythm.
 In a normal heart, cells create electrical signals that make the upper and lower chambers of your heart beat regularly.
 If you have atrial fibrillation (a heart arrythmia), abnormal cells affect the electrical signals and cause rapid or irregular heartbeats.
 Atrial fibrillation is an irregular heartbeat, also called an arrhythmia, that can increase your risk of heart failure, stroke, blood clots and other heart conditions

-.
-A normal heart contracts and relaxes to a regular beat, but if you have atrial fibrillation, the atria (upper chambers) beat out of sync with the ventricles (lower chambers).
+Echocardiography is a form of Cardiology that can help with A normal heart contracts and relaxes to a regular beat, but if you have atrial fibrillation, the atria (upper chambers) beat out of sync with the ventricles (lower chambers).
 This can cause blood to pool in your atria, causing blood clots that travel to your brain and cause a stroke.
 There are many reasons why people want to quit smoking.
 It increases your risk of heart disease, stroke, lung cancer and certain eye diseases.
 It affects your respiratory health, it’s expensive and it smells bad.
 Quitting smoking can be a huge challenge for people, whether they’ve smoked for one year or 20.

 Heart disease is the leading killer of men and women in North America.
 A heart attack is usually the result of coronary heart disease (CHD), also called coronary artery disease.
 If you have coronary heart disease, plaque builds up inside your coronary arteries, eventually blocking the flow of oxygen-rich blood to the heart muscle.
 This buildup is called atherosclerosis, and the blood is usually cut off when an artery is blocked by a blood clot, causing a heart attack.
-Compliance to any prescribed treatment is the number one thing you can do to ensure positive changes and optimal treatment outcomes and seeinga local cardiologist can often help..
+Compliance to any prescribed treatment is the number one thing you can do to ensure positive changes and optimal treatment outcomes and seeinga local cardiologist can often help with Research Findings ..

 Heart attack symptoms include: